MicrosoftDocs/intellicode/docs/not-in-toc/find-replace-by-example.md

 ## Providing an example of before-and-after
 All you need to do is provide an example of the desired state before and after, right in the find and replace fields.

-You can do this both in[find and replace control](/visualstudio/ide/finding-and-replacing-text?#find-and-replace-control) or [find and replace in files](/visualstudio/ide/finding-and-replacing-text?#find-in-files-and-replace-in-files).
+You can do this in both the [find and replace control](/visualstudio/ide/finding-and-replacing-text?#find-and-replace-control) and the [find and replace in files dialog](/visualstudio/ide/finding-and-replacing-text?#find-in-files-and-replace-in-files).

 Once a pattern is found, Visual Studio will let you know by showing a lightbulb next to the replace field in the find/replace control; clicking on that lightbulb shows the detected set of pattern matches in a list.
 Hovering or navigating through that list shows a preview of the changes it would make, and you can simply hit enter to commit the suggested regular expression and use it in find/replace as if you had written it yourself.